 Surgical removal and microscopic examination (biopsy) of affected nerve fibers may be used to aid in the diagnosis of HSN1 by revealing characteristic changes to nerve tissue but this now rarely needed as genetic testing is widely available and is usually only used if other causes (other than HSN1) are suspected.

-Molecular genetic testing can confirm a diagnosis of some cases.
+Molecular genetic testing can confirm a diagnosis in some people.
 Molecular genetic testing can detect mutations in specific genes known to cause HSN1, but is available only as a diagnostic service at specialized laboratories.

 The treatment of HSNs is directed toward the specific symptoms that are apparent in each individual.
 Prompt recognition and treatment of wounds on affected areas (e.g. the feet) is critically important.
 Ulceration of the feet of individuals with HSN is extremely similar to ulcers found on the feet of individuals with diabetic neuropathy.
 Therefore the treatment of foot ulcerations and infections may follow similar guidelines.
 Such treatment can include medical removal of diseased skin and tissue (debridement), applying medications and dressing to the wound, and keeping the wound clean and bandaged.
 Antibiotics may be used to treat infection.